 Wolves run in packs.
-Lions live in prides.
+Lions live in pride.
 Bees build hives.
 Geese fly in gaggles.
-But there is one species that has a stronger collective dynamic than any other on Earth – humans.
+But there are one species that has a stronger collective dynamic than any other on Earth – humans.

 We live in trying times.
 But none of us have to tackle everything life throws at us alone.
 When we have an innate sense of camaraderie, our work colleagues can become a family away from home when we need support or cheer us up when we’re feeling low.

 Ohio State University found that working in a group that includes friendships improves group performance because friendships foster trust and empathy.
 The office dynamic is simply better experienced together.

 Team building is a highly effective way to build friendships among colleagues.
 It takes the team away from their usual work settings and allows them to interact in a more social setting, where they will learn more about each other on a personal level.

 Laughing and having fun with your colleagues in team-building exercises can get your serotonin up in the short term and provide an ongoing sense of happiness and belonging at work.

 Happiness is contagious.
 And sharing it with your colleagues makes the trip to work every day a far more attractive prospect.

 Water cooler talk, sharing lunch with your colleagues, and other bonding rituals unite us as one word “tribe.”
 Team building can build the basis for these interactions through collaboration.
 The camaraderie will almost certainly follow.

 A 2018 report cited in Psychology Today by Gerard J. Puccio suggests that creative problem-solving sessions with groups of people who had very basic training in creative tools produced 350% more ideas than groups who had had no training.
 And in the study, the ideas that emerged were 415% more original.